Siohfox/EbonDevJournal/DevJournel_Ebonkeep.md

 Game features include:
 - Stealth mechanic
 - Crossbow third person shooting and aiming
-- Guards and NPC ai
+- Guards and NPC AI
 - A huge boss fight with unique attacks
 - Upgrades and power ups
 - A large castle area to explore and admire